yves-weissenberger/pGPFA/README.md

 https://github.com/mackelab/poisson-gpfa

-If you are interested in using the code, you are probably better off using their implementation for more choice of inference methods.
+If you are interested in using the code, you are probably better off using their implementation for more choice of inference methods and more features.
+As far as has been tested, our code reproduce exactly the results of theirs
-Additional features have not been added here, yet....
+Additional features beyond their have not been added here, yet.
+ :-)

 #Copyright on parts of code from Macke lab